No Tags Found!

 From India, Coimbatore

-Let's assume she goes by the advice/suggestion to get tough with this employee & the more likely result COULD be that the employee quits OR begins to resist action--without debating WHETHER this will happen or not, WHAT IF it happens--basically the Worst-Case-Scenario?
-Wouldn't BOTH Divya [as HR] & her Company get hit?
+Let's assume she goes by the advice/suggestion to get tough with this employee and the more likely result COULD be that the employee quits OR begins to resist action—without debating WHETHER this will happen or not, WHAT IF it happens—basically the Worst-Case-Scenario?
+Wouldn't BOTH Divya [as HR] and her company get hit?

-Step-1: Accept the employee's request [I hope it was a request--matters would be different IF it was more of a threat or abrasive act by the employee, which Divya needs to clairfy] to convert the absence to Medical Leave--as a ONE time action by the Company.
+Step 1: Accept the employee's request [I hope it was a request—matters would be different IF it was more of a threat or abrasive act by the employee, which Divya needs to clarify] to convert the absence to Medical Leave—as a ONE-time action by the company.

-Step-2: Inform him clearly that this won't & can't be accepted IF repeated again.
+Step 2: Inform him clearly that this won't and can't be accepted IF repeated again.

-Step-3: While it's easy 'saying' this, I know it's tough 'doing' this.
-As far as possible, never allow any single employee to become such a critical resource that the Company would fall IF he/she leaves or acts funny.
-To preempt any such situation in the future, I would suggest that some action is taken to develop a Second line as a Backup, just in case.
-Such a step not only acts as a Backup, but also gives off an unsaid message that no one is indispensable.
+Step 3: While it's easy to say this, I know it's tough to do this.
+As far as possible, never allow any single employee to become such a critical resource that the company would fall IF he/she leaves or acts funny.
+To preempt any such situation in the future, I would suggest that some action is taken to develop a second line as a backup, just in case.
+Such a step not only acts as a backup but also gives off an unsaid message that no one is indispensable.

 TS